top of page

 • Repair responsibilities

+Taking a little extra time now helps ensure a smoother tenancy and fewer surprises later.
 If you’re unsure about any part of your agreement, your letting agent should be happy to talk it through with you.
 Clear communication at the start sets the tone for a positive rental experience.

 Need help before signing?